Parking and Traffic Regulations

 Mopeds and Bicycles: Service decals are not required for bicycles or mopeds.
 Parking for these vehicles is available at the Centennial Campus outside the main entrance to A-building, by A-121, and at Rampart Range Campus outside the main entrance.
 Bicycles or mopeds locked or parked in hazardous locations will have the lock or chain cut, and the vehicle will be impounded by Department of Campus Police for safekeeping.

 Accidents: Colorado law requires that all accidents be reported to the proper authorities.
-Accidents occurring on PPCC Campuses must be reported to the Department of Public Safety at 719-502-2911.
+Accidents occurring on PPCC Campuses must be reported to the Department of Campus Police at 502-2911.

 Information concerning PPCC vehicle regulations may be obtained from Department of Campus Police in A-100, or by calling ext.
 2900 at the Centennial Campus and in N-106 at the Rampart Range Campus.